 The criteria used to determine financial aid recipients are based upon the inability of an admitted student and his/her family’s inability to pay the full tuition and fees to attend Whitby.
 As is the practice of other private schools, Whitby outsources information collection and data analysis to the School and Financial Aid for School Tuition (FAST), which is a financial aid management service owned and administered by Independent School Management (ISM).
 Families requesting financial aid must submit an application through FAST.
 Additional supporting documents may also be required by the Whitby Financial Aid Committee (WFAC).

 In accordance with equal opportunity standards, awards are made without regard to a student’s race, color, religion, gender, national origin, disability or age and in compliance with existing state and federal law or regulations.
 The financial aid program information will be made available to current and prospective students.
 Furthermore, information will be posted on Whitby’s website, included in academic program brochures, and distributed at public outreach events (e.g., Open Houses).

-In order to administer financial aid, the Board established the WFAC, which consists of the Head of School, Dean of Business Affairs/CFO, Financial Aid Administrator, and the Upper and Lower Heads of School.
-The Director of Children's House and Lower School Admissions and the Director of Upper School Admissions & Secondary School Placement serve on the WFAC in an advisory role.
+In order to administer financial aid, the Board established the WFAC, which consists of the Head of School, Dean of Business Affairs/CFO, Financial Aid Administrator, and the Middle and Lower Heads of School.
+The Director of Admissions and the Director of Secondary School Placement serve on the WFAC in an advisory role.
 The WFAC has the discretion to administer the financial aid budget as outlined below in the Financial Aid Guidelines.

 The CFO and/or the Head of School will report to the Board Treasurer and Chair (the Finance Committee) the allocation of financial aid awards following the end of the normal financial aid process, normally in May or June of the academic year.